Scripture Reading: 1 Kings 18:20-39

-This is the second session of our fall 2015 Wednesday night Adult series.
-Our topic this week is “Sexuality and Objectification in Contemporary Culture.”
+This is the ninth session of our fall 2015 Wednesday night Adult series.
+Our topic this week is “How to Talk to your Young Children about Sex and Sexuality.”
 We’re making these podcasts available if you are unable to join us on Wednesday nights in the fellowship hall.
 You are also invited to join us on Sunday mornings from 9:30 to 10:15am in the parlor to discuss the previous Wednesday’s topic.
 These sessions will be led by Rev. Kristen Koger.

 Tentative Schedule for the Series